 - Dizziness Headache

+- Nausea

-- Nausea • Weakness and Sleepiness
+- Weakness and Sleepiness

-- Vomitina
+Jachility to Think Cohorantly

-- Inability to Think Coherently
+- Vomiting Inability to Think Coherently

-IF YOU EXPERIENCE ANY OF THESE SYMP-TOMS.
-GET INTO FRESH AIR IMMEDIATELY.
+IF YOU EXPERIENCE ANY OF THESE SYMP-TOMS, GET INTO FRESH AIR IMMEDIATELY.
 If symptoms persist, seek medical attention.
 Shut down the generator set and do not operate it until it has been inspected and repaired.